churstel/cleaning-data/CodeBook.md

 	5. Remove characters ()
 	6. Replace BodyBody with Body

-	### See the correspondance list below
+	*See the correspondance list belo*

-5. creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+## 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 We use lapply function and define "by" param with "activity" and "subject" We create a file "submit.txt" containing the tidy dataset.